-These provide just a glimpse into the vast array of pet names reflecting North America’s love of Irish culture.
+These provide just a glimpse into the vast array of pet names reflecting the love of Irish culture.

 In a literal fashion, several cats and dogs are named Ireland and Irish.
 The country, Ireland, is often referred to as the “Emerald Isle” and associated with the color green, and pet names reflect this too.
-Twenty dogs and cats in the database are named Emerald and five dogs are named Green.
+Further, 87 dogs and cats in the database are named Emerald and 33 cats and dogs are named Green.

-Irish spirits—of the beverage variety— are plentiful in North America, and several dogs and cats in the Trupanion database are named after Irish drinks.
+Irish spirits—of the beverage variety— are plentiful and several dogs and cats in the Trupanion database are named after Irish drinks.
 This long list includes 283 pets named Guinness, and a handful of pets named Jameson, Smithwicks and even “Bailey’s Irish Cream.”

 Irish music also plays a part in pet names.
 From instruments—including a dog named Bagpipe—to bands—including U2 and Van Morrison—pets are frequently named after Irish music influences.
-The band, U2, has an especially strong influence, with dozens of pets named Bono.
+In addition, the band, U2, has an especially strong influence, with dozens of pets named Bono.

-Popular Irish names like Seamus, Patrick, Paddy, Finnegan and Connor also made it onto the list of common Irish pet names.
+Popular Irish names like Flynn, Kelly, Shea, Connor, and Ronan also made it onto the list of common Irish pet names.

 This Saint Patrick’s Day, these proud pet owners can celebrate by decorating their cat or dog’s collar with an Irish-inspired-name-ingrained, shamrock-shaped pet tag.